lanl-aea/waves/waves/modsim_template/docs/resources_guidebook.rst

 template directory.
 By default, it includes file paths and extensions that are not expected to be tracked, such as the ``build/`` directory, Abaqus and `Cubit`_ journal files, and others.

-This template uses `setuptools_scm`_ to assist with version numbering using Git metadata.
+This template uses `setuptools_scm`_ :cite:`setuptools_scm` to assist with version numbering using Git metadata.
 A WIP tutorial on its usage can be found as part of the `setuptools_scm WAVES Tutorial`_.

 ******